-I’ve been in recovery from substance use disorder for many years.
+I’ve been in recovery from substance use disorder since 2011.
 I’m also in a recovery process from other things - grief, trauma, mental illness, and being differently-abled.
 Being active in my recovery is an incredibly important part of my life, and I’m grateful for how it challenges me to always seek, grow and learn.

 We’re all recovering from something, and in that, there is hope.
 There is so much love, light, and beauty in the world.
 Sometimes we need help to see it.